-Secretary of State appointee from 1st April 2007 - 31st March 2010; re-appointed until 2013.
-Retired from National Trust 2011, after 27 years, latterly as Head of Access & Recreation.
+Secretary of State appointee from 1st April 2007 - 31st March 2010; re-appointed until 2013; re-appointed until 31st March 2016 Retired from National Trust 2011, after 27 years, latterly as Head of Access & Recreation.
 Specialisms: Countryside Management, Commons, Rights of Way & Access Management.
 Patron of National Trust.
 Interests: walking, cycling, bee keeping.

 Parish Councillor, Whiteshill and Ruscombe Parish Council, farm and countryside adviser.
 Specialism: farming, cattle.
 Chair of Ruscombe Valley Action Group.

-Secretary of State appointee 1st April 2008 - 31st March 2014.
-Head of Policy, NFU.
+Secretary of State appointee 1st April 2008 - 31st March 2014; re-appointed to 31st March 2017 Head of Policy, NFU.
 Specialism: Agriculture, environmental land management, landscape protection.
 Chartered Landscape Architect - landscape management.

 Councillor with Bredon & Bredon’s Norton Parish Council.
 Farmer and conservationist.
 Formerly a landscape historian and design consultant with the Landscape Agency.
 Specialisms: landscape history, farming & forestry, nature conservation, sustainable development.
 Founder-governor of Kemerton Conservation Trust, Trustee of The Iris Darnton Foundation.
 Committee member of the National Trust Croome Appeal.
 Member of Garden History Society, CPRE, National Trust, RSPB, Plantlife, Historic Houses Association.